Thursday, November 14, 2024

 His character claims to be a hillbilly and Bobby occasionally adopts a Southern accent (and is clearly supposed to be Elvis), but he’s really playing himself, as his character’s biggest hit (which is performed twice in the episode) is “Mack the Knife.”
 The episode aired Oct.
 5, 1959.

 Bobby’s second TV acting gig was even odder than the first.
-The series “Dan Raven” (1960-61) was a cop drama with Skip Homeier that had a gimmick on certain episodes: Guest stars playing themselves getting involved in a crime.
+The series “Dan Raven” (1960-61) was a cop drama with Skip Homeier that had a gimmick on certain episodes: guest stars playing themselves getting involved in a crime.
 Mel Torme, Paul Anka, and Buddy Hackett all played themselves on the show.

 Darin is indeed “Bobby Darin” on this episode that is up in parts on YT.
 An old friend approaches him about possibly investing in a nightclub and — woosh! — Bobby is the No. 1 suspect in a murder case.
 The role isn’t all that challenging, but Bobby does have a scene where the longtime friend tells him he’s just been lucky, he doesn’t deserve to be famous; not all that many pop-stars-turned-actors would’ve agreed to act out that scene.
 The episode aired on Sept.
 23, 1960.